Compliance signage for gaming machine licensees

 Player information and gambling signage

 Under the Queensland responsible gambling code of practice and relevant legislation, gambling providers must provide certain information to their customers about the odds of winning and where help for problem gambling is available.

-The Queensland Government has developed in-venue gambling signage that satisfies these requirements.
-To download these signs and other materials, and for information about where to display the signs, visit our compliance signage and other materials for gambling providers guide.
+We have developed in-venue gambling signage that satisfies these requirements.
+Read more about compliance signage and other materials for gambling providers.